BIRD-Laboratories/MLPScaling/README.md

 11:20 PST, i am trying a new approach with a vq codebook.
 Special thanks to Llamagen.

 23:01 PST, I do not have much time to work but soon I can hope.

+## 12/3/24

+I am so cooked.
+I'm going to make sure the eval script doesn't have any issues.